MaraTrifuna/test/Titan-Performance-and-Monitoring.md

 ### Separating Metrics by Backend Store

 Titan combines the Metrics for its various internal storage backend handles by default.
-All Metrics appear under the name "stores", regardless of whether they come from the ID store, edge store, etc.  When `metrics.merge-basic-metrics = false` is set in Titan's properties file, the `stores` string in the metric names above is replaced by `idStore`, `edgeStore`, `vertexIndexStore`, or `edegIndexStore` according to the role of the backend instance triggering the Metric collection.
+All Metrics for storage backend interactions appear start with the name "stores", regardless of whether they come from the ID store, edge store, etc.  When `metrics.merge-basic-metrics = false` is set in Titan's properties file, the "stores" string in metric names is replaced by "idStore", "edgeStore", "vertexIndexStore", or "edgeIndexStore".

 ## Configuring Metrics Reporting